Explore Napa Valley

-Napa Valley Travel Guide
+Napa Valley Airport Guide

-Napa Valley Is Known for...
+Napa Valley is known for...

 It's no secret that Napa is the center of wine production in the United States.
 With plenty of daytime sunshine and cool nights, it's the perfect terroir for growing perfectly quaffable wines.
 With over six-hundred wineries and vineyards in Napa Valley (and that doesn't even include any in neighboring Sonoma!) they run the spectrum from small and family-owned (like Neyers Winery) to massive (think Mondavi).
 Unlike some of the older wine-making regions in France and Italy, Napa has nearly every kind of varietal, making it the perfect place to taste and learn.

 The same climate that allows Napa to grow excellent grapes makes it possible for the region to grow nearly anything, all year round.
 This good fortune has drawn many notable chefs to the valley (along with the Culinary Institute of America) to make it one of the best places in the world to eat, period.
 Two restaurants, Thomas Keller's The French Laundry and the restaurant at Meadowood have both been awarded three Michelin stars, while eight other restaurants in Napa have one star.
 Whether you prefer to call it 'farm to table,' or 'field to fork,' the great ingredients mean that even the simplest food is top notch.